Upper Guadalupe River: A Plan to Reduce Bacteria

 Background

-In a portion of the Upper Guadalupe River (Segment 1806) in Kerrville, since 2002 high concentrations of bacteria have indicated a possible health risk to people who swim or wade in the water body—activities called “contact recreation” in the state’s standards for water quality.
+A portion of the Upper Guadalupe River (Segment 1806) in Kerrville, has had high concentrations of bacteria since 2002.
+High bacteria can pose a health risk to people who swim or wade in the water body—activities called “contact recreation” in the state’s standards for water quality.

 In 2007, the commission adopted a total maximum daily load (TMDL) for the impaired reach of the river, which includes two small areas within the city of Kerrville.
 In 2011, the commission approved a TMDL Implementation Plan developed by stakeholders in the watershed.